ttobias28/MazeSolving_BFS_DFS_Astar_ACO_GridComparison/README.md

 This project utilized Generative AI tools in the following capacities:

 - Assistance in debugging memory management issues
-- Refining the structure of the report
+- Drafting and refining the structure of the report and prose

 Note: All core algorithmic logic and experimental analysis were implemented and verified by the team members.
+No AI tools were used to generate or modify experimental data.